 The prediction of Buybacks being more prevalent in 2016 is less of an assumption and more of a fact.
 Topps has entertained the Buyback campaign many times in years past but in 2015, it officially took the 1/1 concept out back and shot it right in the head.
 For many collectors, it’s a love/hate relationship with products like 2015 Topps Archive Signatures Series, and 2016 Topps Buybacks.
 Essentially, what we have here is a collection of common to extremely common base cards from past decades signed and/or stamped as 1/1s.
 With many of these cards fetching upwards of 3-4 figures, this can get really ugly for player collectors.
 Like choice, saturation is demotivating.

-I love the Buyback concept because I think it's a great way to re-enjoy some of the old stuff.
+I love the Buyback concept because I think it’s a great way to re-enjoy some of the old stuff.
 I think this concept, in and of itself, is good for the hobby.
 But like alcohol, excess can be crippling.
-I like Buybacks, but do I really need to track down over 20 signed 1/1s of my guy from only one single product?
-It's overkill.
-I have to accept that unless I'm willing to shell out thousands, I'm completely out of luck.
+I like Buybacks, but do I really need to track down 35+ signed examples of them for my guy from just one single product?
+It’s overkill.
+I have to accept that unless I’m willing to shell out thousands, I’m completely out of luck.
 Now, I know this is basically an adult hobby nowadays due to cost but geez man, at least make it somewhat feasible just to participate!
 Is it too much to ask to attract kids back to the hobby since they are, in fact, the future?
-Most kids probably don't have $100 to spend on a single pack of cards.
+Most kids probably don’t have $100 to spend on a single pack of cards.